DionVitor/register-sell/README.md

 #### 2) In Windows, Linux or MacOS
 - 2.1) Install Kivy: `python -m pip install kivy`
 - 2.2) Clone the repository: `git clone https://github.com/DionVitor/register-sell`
-- 2.3) With your favorite python IDE, run teh project.
+- 2.3) With your favorite python IDE, run the project.